The 5 worst foods for memory

 What foods are harmful to the brain?

 Refined carbohydrates like white rice, white bread, pasta, and cookies have been processed and stripped of its fibre, vitamins, minerals and other nutrients—so basically, all the good stuff.
 A 2016 study found that people who ate a diet high in refined carbohydrates were more likely to have poorer memory and brain function than those whose diets included whole grains.
-This is because refined carbohydrates can increase inflammation and oxidative stress, which can damage brain cells.

 Salt can cause high blood pressure which damages the brain by causing it to swell and lose its ability to form new connections between cells (neurogenesis).
-Fatty foods cause inflammation in the body which also destroys nerve connections in the hippocampus region of your brain, and sugar can cause a spike in blood sugar levels, which can lead to hypoglycaemia and memory loss.

 Processed foods may contain other harmful substances that are not listed on their labels such as artificial sweeteners like sucralose, benzoate preservatives like potassium benzoate, modified starch containing acrylamide, or monosodium glutamate (MSG).
-These chemicals can cause damage to your brain cells and can lead to memory loss, so it’s important to eat a diet rich in fruits, vegetables and whole grains, which will help keep your blood sugar levels stable and improve your brain function.
+These chemicals can cause damage to your brain cells and can lead to memory loss, so it’s important to eat a diet rich in fruits, vegetables and whole grains, which will help keep your blood sugar levels stable and support your brain function.

 The worst thing you can do to your body is to drink a lot of sugary drinks—they're high in calories, and low in nutritional value.
 They also contain large amounts of refined sugars that have been linked to reduced brain function, which can cause problems with memory and focus.